Brett777/ttmd3/README.md

 ### 6. Quick Test

 1. Open the browser at `http://localhost:5173`.
+2. Try different features:
-2. Send a message like "What's the weather in Paris?".
+    - **Chat**: Send a message like "What's the weather in Paris?"
+    - **Documents**: Upload a PDF and ask questions about it
+    - **Data Analysis**: Upload a CSV and ask "Show me the top 5 products by revenue"
-3. Observe tool-calling in the FastAPI console & response in the UI.
+3. Observe tool-calling in the FastAPI console & responses in the UI.

 ---